 Today I’m sharing a recipe for air fried chickpeas.
-These garbanzo beans are cooked in the air fryer and seasoned with a sprinkling of nutritional yeast flakes, granulated onion (like onion powder but less powdery), and a pinch of salt.
+These garbanzo beans are seasoned with a sprinkling of nutritional yeast flakes, granulated onion (like onion powder but less powdery), and a pinch of salt.
+Vegan & gluten-free.

 I’ve made some straight-from-the freezer products, and revisited old homemade favorites in a new way.